BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 - **Keep ID3v2 Tags**: Preserve modern ID3v2 tags (recommended)
 - **Keep APE Tags**: Preserve APE tags used by some audio players

+At least one MP3 tag family must remain enabled.
+Settings validation also prevents UTF-8 from being selected with ID3v2.3.

 ### **Auto-Tag Settings**
-- **Auto-Tag Scope**: Choose between "Selected File Only" (applies auto-tag results only to the current file) and "All Files in List" (applies to every file in the list)
+- **Auto Tag workflow:** Choose **Review Current Scope** for an interactive selected-file or batch release review, or **Identify Checked Files** for independent track-by-track identification of the checked scope.
+- **Metadata sources:** Enable AcoustID, MusicBrainz, and iTunes and arrange their priority.
+At least one source must remain enabled; MusicBrainz is required for release matching.

 ## **Cloud Settings Sync**

-MetaEdit Plus supports cloud synchronization of tag settings through **[Arctisoft Hub](https://github.com/BerndHagen/Arctisoft-Studio-Hub)**.
-When you are signed in to Arctisoft Hub, your MetaEdit settings are automatically synced to the cloud and restored when you launch the application on any device.
+MetaEdit Plus supports optional synchronization of tag settings through **[Arctisoft Studio Hub](https://github.com/BerndHagen/Arctisoft-Studio-Hub)**.
+When a valid Hub session exists, supported preferences are synchronized and can be restored on another Windows device using the same account.

 ### **How It Works**

-1. Sign in to **[Arctisoft Hub](https://github.com/BerndHagen/Arctisoft-Studio-Hub)** on your computer
+1. Sign in to **[Arctisoft Studio Hub](https://github.com/BerndHagen/Arctisoft-Studio-Hub)** on your computer
 2. MetaEdit Plus reads the shared authentication session automatically
 3. On launch, your cloud settings are loaded and merged with local settings
 4. When you save your settings, they are synced to the cloud in the background